JayanSmart/HideAndSeek/README.md

 # Collision Detection Assignment
 HideAndSeek:
 -
-I built the collision detection on top of the basis for my final game.
-The project uses a TiledMap object for the background and collision objects.
-The Player class extends the Sprite class.
+This is a simple find the coin game where a player goes head to head against a bot to collect more coins then their opponent.
+The Game is over when all the coins have been collected.

-This Game has 2 play modee:
+This Game has 2 play mode:
-+ Tile checking.
-This mode simply used the sprite bounding box to determine collisions.
-+ Bit checking.
-This mode uses bit checking for all collisions.
++ Standard: They way its meant to be played.
++ Debugging: This will show more information, such as bounding boxes and the bot's vision polygon.

 Controls:
 -
 * The player will move towards any clicked location on the screen.
+* When near a Coin, press E to collect it.
+* The game ends when all the coins have been found.
 * Pressing ESCAPE will take you back to the main menu.

 Compiling: